BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 Finally, check the box next to `Keep -1 for seeds`, and set `Batch Count` and `Batch Size` both to 4.
 This will generate 16 images for every permutation of the above, in batches of four for speed.
 (If your GPU can handle it, you can use a `Batch Count` of 2 and a `Batch Size` of 8 instead.)

-Here's how that looks for me with today's A1111 interface:

-![Input generation settings](images/step_1_input_generation_settings.jpg)

 With all of the above, we have asked A1111 to generate 400 images (16 x 5 x 5).
 Hit the `Generate` button, and leave A1111 to do its thing.
 Maybe make a hot beverage.
 Step 1 is complete!

+> Note: You don't have to generate 400 images at this stage if you don't want too!
+If you have a slower GPU, or just can't be bothered to sort through that many images, then reduce it to 200, or 100, or whatever you prefer (by reducing the batch size and / or count).
+Personally, I like to generate a larger number of images and sort through them, so that I can choose just the very best and closest-matching images from the output.
+But you do you.

+Here's how all of the generation settings look for me with today's A1111 interface:

+![Input generation settings](images/step_1_input_generation_settings.jpg)

 # 2. Filtering input images